 March 25, 1950

-In travelling to Saudi Arabia, US Assistant Secretary of State George C. McGhee told Shaikh Yusuf Yassin, Saudi Arabia’s Deputy Foreign Minister, that as a sign of its impartiality between Israel and the Arab states, the US “refrained from any pressure on Arab states for settlement of Arab differences with Israel, but also wondered if Arab states could normalize their relations with Israel and achieve some kind of working relations with Israel,” pointing out that present Arab policies would likely produce aggressive Israeli reaction most feared by Arab states.
+Visiting Saudi Arabia, U.S. Assistant Secretary of State George C. McGhee tells Sheik Yusuf Yassin, Saudi Arabia’s deputy foreign minister, that as a sign of its impartiality between Israel and the Arab states, the United States “refrained from any pressure on Arab states for settlement of Arab differences with Israel, but also wondered if Arab states could normalize their relations with Israel and achieve some kind of working relations with Israel,” pointing out that present Arab policies would likely produce an aggressive Israeli reaction most feared by Arab states.

-Since at least the seventies, some Jews have travelled to Saudi Arabia.
-Since the nineties, Israel has built a wall around an eastern perimeter and is considering doing the same along the Jordan River in shaping security understandings in a framework agreement with the Palestinians.
-As for the degree of Saudi-Israeli cooperation over Iran as a common foe, that remains in the realm of active speculation.
+By the 1970s at least, some Jews travel to Saudi Arabia.
+By the 1990s, Israel builds a wall around an eastern perimeter and is considering doing the same along the Jordan River in shaping security understandings in a framework agreement with the Palestinians.
+Saudi-Israeli cooperation over Iran as a common foe remains in the realm of active speculation.